 The Resources for Peace Page can help you find alternatives to war and violence.
 The links page includes more than 150 links to peace and social justice groups.
 A featured group page gives a link to an outstanding peace and justice group.
 A featured service page links you to a helpful resource for peace and justice work.
-On the commentary page you will find a thought-provoking essay on war, and on our film page you will find a list of recommended films.
-On this site you will also find information on how to order our publications on peace and alternatives to violence.
-Site provided as a public service by Desktop Resources.
+On the commentary page, you will find a thought-provoking essay on war, and on our film page, you will find a list of recommended films.
+On this site, you will also find information on how to order our publications on peace and alternatives to violence.
+Site is provided as a public service by Desktop Resources.

 Sue Thomas Turner Quaker Education Fund

 Funding source for Quakerism in-service and Literature

 The purpose of the Fund is to support the understanding and practice of Quaker faith in schools, and to support the growth of a "life lived in the Spirit" by members of the school communities.
 All Friends schools across the country are eligible to apply.
 Generous funding from the Sue Turner Fund through Baltimore Yearly Meeting makes it possible for many Friends schools to attend Friends Council programs and purchase literature on Quakerism and Quaker pedagogy.
 The Fund is intended to be used for: materials, lectures and consultants, workshops and retreats, and programs and activities which help to explain Quaker faith and practice to members of the school communities, to be brought into the schools for individual or groups from the school communities to attend workshops, classes or retreats on Quaker faith and practice and spiritual development and for the creation and distribution of materials related to these issues by members of the school communities.